 - Work and Play RV

-Many travel trailers use composite panels and Azdel is a major supplier of composite panels to the RV industry.
+Many travel trailers use composite panels and Azdel is a major supplier to the RV industry.
 (Back in 2011, Azdell did change its name to Hanwha Azdell to better align itself with its parent company the Hanwha Group.)
-It was around 2006 that Azdel began supplying composite panels to RV manufacturers as a replacement for Luan plywood panels.
+It was around 2006 that they began supplying panels to RV manufacturers as a replacement for Luan plywood panels.
 Well over 60 million square feet of Azdel composite panels specifically Superlite RVx have been used to build recreational vehicles.

 A spokesman for Azdel notes the following advantages of their Superlite RVX composite panels:

 - Lighter than wood by up to 50%, yet it is 2x stronger than wood

 - Provide better insulation, 3X the insulation value of wood